 We are both deeply immersed in the world of orthodontia.
 Sounds thrilling, right?
 It feels like a right of passage for parents of teens, but since I managed to avoid braces for myself as a child, it’s all brand new to me.
-Both of my kids recently had braces put on on the same day, and I went on a mission to learn everything I could about taking care of their teeth in the process!
 Here’s everything I know about taking care of braces and taking care of their teeth while their braces are on.

 This post contains affiliate links